crpietschmann/portfolio/_posts/2006-11-23-64-bit-vista-no-longer-available-on-msdn.markdown

 Apparently I downloaded the 64-bit version of Vista at a good time.
 They have since removed it from the list in MSDN subscriber downloads.
 I wonder why they removed it?

-<STRONG>Update 12/11/2006:</STRONG> I don't know exactly when they put it back up, but Vista x64 is back up on MSDN Downloads.
+**Update 12/11/2006:** I don't know exactly when they put it back up, but Vista x64 is back up on MSDN Downloads.